nightroman/FarNet/FSharpFar/README.md

 - **Load**
     - Evaluates the script opened in editor (`#load`).
 - **Tips**
-    - Shows type tips for the symbol at the caret.
+    - Shows help tips for the symbol at the caret.
 - **Check**
     - Checks the current F# file for errors.
 - **Errors**